uber-archive/idl/README.md

 folder and should only use the files contained therein as references for the interfaces they are consuming.

-The thrift folder is organized so that every thrift IDL file (for the service being authored or the services being consumed) is located at a sub-path that mirrors the git remote `origin` URL of a service.
+The idl folder is organized so that every thrift IDL file (for the service being authored or the services being consumed) is located at a sub-path that mirrors the git remote `origin` URL of a service.